simpledimplejohn/revature-notes/Dev_CodeSmells.md

 ## Sonar Cloud is what we used

 ## List of code smells
+- Constructor having 9 parameters??
+    - in the Bubble back end
 - NULL POINTER EXCEPTION
 - unimplemented methods
 - Bloaters extra long methods or classes